zazuko/kopflos/.changeset/gentle-files-sip.md

 "kopflos": patch
 ---

-Removed the type `KopflosPluginConstructor` and now all plugins are exported as classes directly
+Removed the type `KopflosPluginConstructor` and now all plugins are exported as classes directly and their options are passed to the constructor